lafka/edam/README.md

 + Cleanout non-referenced directories
 + When checking updating GIT repo that has been rewritten, merge conflict will happend?
++ Validate that dependencies that change GIT remote gets propagated to config
++ When cache directory change, propegate update to lib/\_ aswell.
++ Calculate all referenced directories and delete non needed in .cache and lib/

 #### Performance
 + Flatten and merge deps list before iterating